How to Colour Balance Monochrome Photos Using Lightroom Classic

 To decide which way to adjust the colour balance in your own images, identify the main colour you want to affect.
 If it’s blue, yellow, magenta, or green, great!
 Otherwise, pick the one that’s closest to it on the colour wheel.
 Start adjusting that colour with the white balance sliders to see what effect it has.
 If it doesn’t isolate the subject as you’d hope, try adding the complementary colour instead.
 In many cases, you’ll need to use a combination of both sliders.

 Colour balance has a lot more effect on black-and-white conversions than many photographers assume.
-How we see the colours in an image on the screen in front of us and how Lightroom interprets them are two very different things.
+How we see the colours in an image on the screen in front of us and how Lightroom interprets them are very different things.
 What looks red to us might be purple to Lightroom.
 This has important implications when you’re trying to control how Lightroom converts everything to black and white.

 With the colour balance sliders, you can better control how Lightroom interprets your image.
 It might make for an ugly colour image, but it can make it a lot easier to convert the image to black and white by mapping the colours in your image more closely to Lightroom’s Hue, Saturation, and Lightness sliders.